Retinoids such as retinol, tretinoin, adapalene and tazarotene can cause retinol side effects like a rash, irritation, redness, and skin sensitivity.

 How to Minimize Side Effects from Topical Retinoids:

 There are many different types of retinoids at different percentages and strengths.
-The stronger retinoids are more likely to cause side effects such as stinging, burning and a rash.
+The stronger retinoids are more likely to cause adverse reactions.

 What if I do not have any side effects when I begin retinol?
 Does that mean it is not working?

 If you are not having any side effects to a new retinoid, then you are either:

 - Following our custom skin care routine advice (Yay!)

 - Using a good retinol skin care routine that is helping you tolerate the retinoid (cleansers and moisturizers are very important!)

 - You have a resistant Baumann Skin Type that rarely reacts to products but the retinol is still beneficial for you.

 - Using a retinoid that has the weak forms of retinoid that do not work such as retinyl palmitate, retinaldehyde

 - Applying the retinoid on top of your moisturizer or oil